holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_program_humans/lesson_plan.md

             - 0:00 - 1:40
     - Rules
         - Break up into groups of 2
-        - Make a maze
+        - Make a maze (4m)
         - Switch
-        - Write a program to solve the maze
+        - Write a program to solve the maze (3m)
         - Switch
-        - One person closes their eyes and sees if they can get through to the end based on the program
+        - One person closes their eyes and sees if they can use the program to get through (2m)
         - Maze Rules
             - Closest of one inch between two lines
     - Example of what going to do on the board